cfl-temple/portfolio/_pages/team/alumni/2015/michael-korostelev.md

  - PhD (ABD) Engineering at Temple University, 2011-2015
 ---

-Michael Korostelev was a PhD student (ABD) and is currently a Lead AI Engineer at MFD
+Michael Korostelev was a PhD student (ABD) and is currently a Lead AI Engineer at MFD.